Whonix: Whonix (September 2012 present)

 Adrelanos posted a request for suggestions on the tor-talk mailing list.
-His original idea was a name which would have made the purpose of the anonymous operating system clear and at the same time avoiding confusion or trademark issues.
-Nick Mathewson, Tor Project's co-founder debated the idea of having a self-explanatory name, stating that Tor was "doing okay" even without having a particularly descriptive name.
+His original idea was a name which would have made the purpose of the anonymous operating system clear and at the same time avoided confusion or trademark issues.
+Nick Mathewson, Tor Project's co-founder, debated the idea of having a self-explanatory name, stating that Tor was "doing okay" even without having a particularly descriptive name.

-While many suggestions were sent, adrelanos concluded the post announcing the new name, Whonix, and publishing a signed message with his final decision on the project's website.
+While many suggestions were sent, Adrelanos concluded the post announcing the new name, Whonix, and publishing a signed message with his final decision on the project's website.
 He reasoned that the name was unused and would have provided more results in search engines.
 Whonix is a compound of two words: who ("what person/s") and nix (a German word that means "nothing").

 Whonix 0.3.0, never released, was based on Ubuntu.
 While Ubuntu was praised from a technical perspective, potential trademark issues would have complicated the distribution along the potential revocation of the license from Canonical.
 Complying with the terms requested by a rebranding would have required work which was beyond the capability of the Whonix developers.
 Moreover, the release of Ubuntu 12.10 was heavily criticized for the closer integration with the Amazon ecosystem and other privacy issues.

 The Whonix project recognized the privacy issues which would have caused a problem with the use of Ubuntu, and recommended against using it even on the host machine.

 The first release under the new name of Whonix happened with version 0.4.4, the first one since TorBOX 0.2.1.
-It was rebased on Debian which is described by the project as being "a good compromise of security and usability".
+It was rebased on Debian, which is described by the project as being "a good compromise of security and usability".

 The second release, Whonix 0.4.5 was the first to be announced by adrelanos on the tor-talk mailing list.

-In a blog post published on January 18, 2014 on the Whonix wiki, adrelanos decided to give up his pseudonymity and using for the first time his real name, Patrick Schleizer.

-Schleizer, a German citizen stated the burden of maintaining his operational security.
-Also, he mentioned that both the USA and Germany are not persecuting their citizens for criticizing the government, concluding with a remark on the importance of speaking out in public and taking action.